 - Contact information

 The success of a project, regardless of its size, majorly depends on prior planning.
 Proper planning helps in proper project execution as it enlightens every stakeholder of what is required at a specific time.
-One thing that makes project planning effectively is a project brief.
+One thing that makes project planning effective is a project brief.
 A project brief helps outline all the milestones, and everything needed to complete a project successfully.
 Therefore, if you are planning to do a project, don’t forget to draft a project brief.